Let’s Be Friends! Follow along with me, my family & our home renovations on IG at @livingeasywithlindsey

 and on The Living Easy Podcast!

-Click ‘PLAY’ to hear my husband and I discuss all about our fixer uppers, how we manage our budget, home design tips and much more on this episode of The Living Easy Podcast:
+Click ‘PLAY’ to hear my husband and I discuss how we began investing in rentals, all about our fixer uppers, how we manage our budget, home design tips and much more on this episode of The Living Easy Podcast:

 Subscribe & join me every Monday with a cup of coffee and open heart on the The Living Easy Podcast where I share all about the messy, hard stuff in motherhood, marriage, friendship and faith

-(like those things that most people don’t usually discuss) and with a biblical perspective!
+(like those things that most people don’t usually discuss.)